 Another incredible benefit of yoga is its ability to soothe and regulate the Central Nervous System.
 By consciously engaging with the breath through pranayama – Patanjali’s fourth limb of yoga – we are able to signal to our bodies that we are safe.
 That we are present, alive, and open to receiving.

 Utilizing and controlling the breath through various breathwork techniques or when practicing physically through asana is quite literally how we invite source into our life – through respiration, we are able to drink in the universal life force energy directly.

 Breath is both nourishing and illuminating.
 Depending on the type, pranayama can either calm or invigorate the body: we can either engage a cooling breath that works to relax and prepare the body for stillness, or one that creates internal fire, heat, and energy.

 While various forms of breathwork create different experiences and sensations in the body, they all work to cultivate awareness.
 Awareness of the body, awareness of the spirit, and awareness of the present moment.

-Pranayama creates ease and flow in our lives so that we can find deep connection with our practice, the world around us, and ourselves.
+Pranayama creates ease and flows in our lives so that we can find a deep connection with our practice, the world around us, and ourselves.

 Benefits of Yoga for Men